YangletLiu/TensorLet_in_C_C_PlusPlus/README.md

 </summary>

 ##### Public Member Functions
-tt_to_tensor(tensortrain_decomposition &)	Converts the TT tensor into a full tensor
+Tensor3D& tt_to_tensor(tensortrain_decomposition &)	Converts the TT tensor into a full tensor
-tt_to_unfolded(tensortrain_decomposition &)	Converts the TT decomposition into an unfolded tensor (i.e.
+Mat& tt_to_unfolded(tensortrain_decomposition &)	Converts the TT decomposition into an unfolded tensor (i.e.
-tt_to_vec(tensortrain_decomposition &)	Converts a TT decomposition into a vectorised tensor
+Mat& tt_to_vec(tensortrain_decomposition &)	Converts a TT decomposition into a vectorised tensor

 </details>